-ALERT: 5-7-2020 – The Fort Frederick State Park remains OPEN during the Governor’s Stay at Home directive.
-While no Maryland resident should be leaving their home unless it is for an essential job or reason, such as obtaining food or medicine, seeking urgent medical attention, or for other necessary purposes, the order does allow for outdoor exercise recreation.
-The Maryland Department of Natural Resources (DNR) is reaffirming the need for members of the public who engage in outdoor recreation to follow all rules and guidelines in place to prevent the spread of the COVID-19 pandemic.
+ALERT: 7-20-2020 – Fort Freferick State Park is OPEN to allow for outdoor recreation.
+The Maryland Department of Natural Resources (DNR) is reaffirming the need for members of the public who engage in outdoor recreation to follow all guidelines in place to prevent the spread of the COVID-19 pandemic.
 The department website includes a guide to social distancing and safe outdoor activity.

 Since you can’t come visit the historic fort right now, the park staff thought we’d bring the fort and natural history to you through Activity Booklets, and self guided Walking Tours and Hikes.
 Some of these you can do at home while others you need to come see us at the park.
 Please print them out before you visit.
 Self Guided Walking Tours are available in the Explore 2020 Visitor Guide which is also available at the park.
 If you have any questions or would like to share pictures or thoughts on your experience please call the park at (301) 842-2155 or send us an email at email@example.com.
 We hope you enjoy these Activity Booklets, and self guided Walking Tours and Hikes and hope to see you soon!